jhsu802701/rails_from_scratch_rails5/06-01-create_models.md

 ### Configuring Devise
 * Enter the command "rails generate devise:install".
+* Create admin authentication controllers.
+Enter the command "rails generate devise:controllers admins".
+This creates admin authentication controllers that will be needed later.
-* Create custom admin authentication pages.
+* Create admin authentication pages.
 Enter the command "rails generate devise:views admins".
-This creates custom admin authentication pages that you will use later.
+This creates admin authentication pages that you will use later.
+* Create user authentication controllers.
+Enter the command "rails generate devise:controllers users".
+This creates user authentication controllers that will be needed later.
-* Create custom user authentication pages.
+* Create user authentication pages.
 Enter the command "rails generate devise:views users".
-This creates custom user authentication pages that you will use later.
+This creates user authentication pages that you will use later.
 * Edit the file config/environments/development.rb so that it looks like this:

 ```